-Net cash used in investing activities was \$18,973 and \$2,157 for the three months ended March 31, 2009 and 2008, respectively.
-For the three months ended March 31, 2009, the net cash used for investing activities consisted of the following:
+Net cash used in investing activities was \$53,713 and \$21,041 for the nine months ended September 30, 2009 and 2008, respectively.
+For the nine months ended September 30, 2009, the net cash used for investing activities consisted of the following:

-- Additions to property, plant and equipment of \$6,406, of which \$4,360 was attributable to expenditures related to validation of our Rhode Island manufacturing facility, with the remaining attributable to spending on information technology and facility capital costs - Initial payment of \$12,500 related to the PDL settlement.
-During the second quarter of 2009, we will pay the second and final payment of \$12,500 for the PDL settlement.
+- Additions to property, plant and equipment of \$26,105, of which \$19,607 was attributable to expenditures related to our Rhode Island manufacturing facility, with the remaining attributable to spending on information technology and facility capital costs. - Payments of \$25,000 and \$2,500 related to the final payment for the PDL settlement and OMRF patent purchase agreement, respectively.

-In July 2006, we acquired a manufacturing plant in Smithfield, Rhode Island for the future commercial production of Soliris, for manufacturing development and for manufacturing of future products.
+In July 2006, we acquired a manufacturing plant in Smithfield, Rhode Island for the future commercial production of Soliris and development and manufacturing of future products.
 Since this date, we have incurred costs related to the construction of the plant to support full-scale commercial manufacturing.
-We have also capitalized costs related to validation activities, including engineering runs, necessary to obtain approval of the facility from government regulators for the production of a commercially approved drug.
-To date, these costs primarily include direct labor, materials, overhead and prevalidation inventory related to the facility.
+We have also capitalized costs related to validation activities, including engineering runs and pre-approval inventory necessary to obtain approval of the facility from government regulators for the production of a commercially approved drug.
 We will begin depreciating the fixed assets related to the facility when the assets are substantially complete and ready for their intended use, which would occur upon the regulatory approval of the plant for production of commercial quantities of eculizumab.
+The EMEA and FDA have commenced their inspections of our Rhode Island manufacturing facility.

-Through March 31, 2009, we have capitalized \$120,767 related to the facility, which includes all costs associated with construction, renovation and upgrades, engineering runs and capitalized interest.
-Through March 31, 2009, costs incurred in seeking regulatory approval, including engineering runs, was \$45,617, and capitalized interest was \$10,247.
-We expect to continue to incur costs related to the validation process through the end of the 2009.
-At such point that we receive regulatory approval, we would cease capitalizing costs into property, plant and equipment.
+Through September 30, 2009, we have capitalized \$143,253 related to the facility, which includes all costs associated with construction, renovation and upgrades, engineering runs, pre-approval inventory production and capitalized interest.
+Through September 30, 2009, costs incurred in seeking regulatory approval, including engineering runs and pre-approval inventory production, was \$66,084, and capitalized interest was \$12,265.
+We expect to continue to incur costs related to the validation and approval process through the end of 2009 and possibly into 2010.